 There are certain regulatory restrictions on the ownership and holding of shares of investment dealers and their parent companies.
-Notably, the direct or indirect ownership or holding of an interest in an investment dealer by the public is subject to approval by the new SRO, other self-regulatory organizations, stock exchanges and certain securities commissions.
-See "Risk Factors" and "Capital Structure".
+Notably, the direct or indirect ownership or holding of an interest in an investment dealer by the public is subject to approval by CIRO, other self-regulatory organizations, stock exchanges and certain securities commissions.
+See "Risk factors" and "Capital structure".